osl_dynamics.analysis.statistics#

 osl_dynamics.analysis.statistics.evoked_response_max_stat_perm(data, n_perm, covariates=None, metric='copes', n_jobs=1)[source]#

-Statistical significant testing for evoked responses.
+Statistical significance testing for evoked responses.

 Parameters: